Kitha 5

 Inspiration

-Gourlay thinks of her work as a meditation on colours, lines and forms, leading to a complex network of shifting shapes and colours.
+Gourlay thought of her work as a meditation on colours, lines and forms, leading to a complex network of shifting shapes and colours.
 "The shapes and lines create my own vocabulary of abstract forms."

 The use of line suggests influences from Agnes Martin while her play of colour reminds Paul Klee's work.
-Her compositions deal with order and chaos using a line, colour and shape.
+Her compositions deal with order and chaos using line, colour and shape.

 Collections